 Choose two options:

 The environment in which you will be taught is challenging but presented in a professional and supportive manner by enthusiastic tutors and lecturers.
-You will have access to our USW Sport Park which provides an excellent environment for you to study and develop your coaching skills.

 You will be assessed through a range of activities including; coaching, peer coaching, group discussions, debates, case studies and in-class projects.